hirrolot/slice99/README.md

 void foo(size_t len, uint8_t buffer[static len]) { /* ... */ }
 ```

-However, this interface is notoriously easy to misuse, for instance, by passing an invalid length or a null pointer for `buffer`.
+However, this interface is notoriously easy to misuse by passing an invalid length or a null pointer for `buffer`.
 Moreover, programmers frequently tend to perform specific operations on `buffer` and `len`, leading to even more bugs and code clutter:

 ```c
 // Advance the buffer by HEADER_SIZE.